How do you improve on one of life’s simple pleasures?

 Referring to the combination of the “wand” or handle and the hose together.
 I think the ideal size is about 5 and a half feet for both together.
 Large enough you can reach every part of your body, but small enough that if you drop it will “bungee” and avoid cracking against the floor.

-Some come in longer and shorter variants, but I wouldn’t buy anything with a length shorter than 5 feet or longer than 6; the former isn’t long enough for certain purposes (especially if you want or need to lay down in the tub while using the showerhead) and the latter is likely to be too long and just end up bunching and tangling.
+Some come in longer and shorter variants, but I wouldn’t buy anything with a length shorter than 5 feet or longer than 6; the former isn’t long enough for certain purposes (especially if you want or need to lay down in the tub while using it) and the latter is likely to be too long and just end up bunching and tangling.

-A handheld shower head should at minimum have these three settings: a normal of full setting that utilizes all its holes, a massage setting that concentrates and pulses the water, and a jet setting (for cleaning).
+A detachable handheld shower head should at minimum have these three settings: a normal of full setting that utilizes all its holes, a massage setting that concentrates and pulses the water, and a jet setting (for cleaning).

-You can find good handheld showerheads at nearly any price, though I wouldn’t purchase anything much cheaper than $50 if you expect it to last long term (unless it’s a more expensive model on sale, of course) and you should also be wary not to overpay for a feature you don’t really want or need (such as a model that jacks its price through the roof for a combination of the “jet” and “massage” settings or that offers a “spa experience in your own home” if nether is something you desire).
+You can find good detachable shower heads at nearly any price, though I wouldn’t purchase anything much cheaper than $50 if you expect it to last long term (unless it’s a more expensive model on sale, of course) and you should also be wary not to overpay for a feature you don’t really want or need (such as a model that jacks its price through the roof for a combination of the “jet” and “massage” settings or that offers a “spa experience in your own home” if nether is something you desire).

 And that’s it!